-She is now 27 years old, engaged, and planning her wedding!
+She is now 31 years old and married!
 I am still amazed when I see her.
 When she sleeps, her lashes still lay on her cheeks the same way they did.
 I still see glimpses of that newborn.
 Her blond hair frames her beautiful face.
 The face of a young woman.
 I still can’t get enough of her!
 She is my child who has become my dearest girl friend.
 She is my sister in Christ.

 I was 30 years old.
 A different room was freshly painted.
 The same crib set up.
 Clothes neatly folded.
 Anticipation.
 Waiting.
 Waiting.
 He was late.
 2 weeks late!
 He finally came.
 I was amazed as I stared at his newborn face.
 His big blue eyes matched mine.
 Not much hair.
 Those wonderful chubby cheeks!
 I couldn’t hold him enough, kiss him enough, breathe enough of him in.
 It was as if I were the only person in the world to have a son.
 It was as if time stood still.
 I just couldn’t believe that I was his mother!

-He is now 24 years old.
+He is now 28 years old and married!
 A grown man who works hard and loves God.
 I am still amazed when I see him.
 Those blue eyes, I see me in them.
 Those chubby cheeks are now the face of a young man.
 His shoulders are broad.
 He towers over me.
 I still can’t get enough of him!
 My son.
 My dear friend, my brother in Christ.

 I have been given the privilege of being a mother.
 I wanted to be a perfect mom, but that has not been a reality.
 I have let my children down, disappointed them, lost my cool, and failed them in many ways.
 Yet, as I stand back and observe the lives of my now grown children, I am acutely aware of the fact that God has been working in their lives and hearts in spite of me.

-Watching my children move closer and closer to the day that they will be on their own, a season of mothering is rapidly coming to an end.
-There is some pain in the ending, but there is much gratefulness, excitement. and anticipation.
+Watching my children as they have moved into their own homes has been difficult.
+A season of mothering has come to an end.
+Yes, there is pain in the ending, but there is much gratefulness, excitement. and anticipation.